rosjat/scripts/powershell/RandomStuffModule/README.md

 * RemoveTimeServerCommand.cs - Cmdlet class that holds the functionality to remove an exisiting entry
 * ExportPuttySettingCommand.cs - Cmdlet class that holds the functionality to export registry entries for the putty tool
 * RandomSuff.psm1 - a powershell module file to hold cmdlets that we dont need to reinvent in c#
+* HPiLo - EXPERIMENTAL !!!
+HP REST API for ther integrated Lights Out Managment
+    * GetHPiLoSystemCommand - Cmdlet class that holds functionality to retrive Informations about the System that the iLo is running on.

 Build
 ---------